-A care needs assessment is an opportunity for the person you care for to have their needs assessed.
-This could result in extra support, such as meals delivered to the home or the recommendation of a paid care worker providing additional assistance.
+A needs assessment is an opportunity for the person you care for to have their needs assessed.
+This could result in extra support, such as meals delivered to the home or the recommendation of a paid care worker providing assistance, especially when you are unable to provide care due to your own needs.
 If the assessment identifies that the person needs more support, they will then also have a financial assessment to see if the council will pay for this.